DJI Mini 3 : our complete test

 As on the Mini 3 Pro, the pod can tilt the camera vertically.
 You can take pictures and films in landscape of course, but also in portrait.
 Ideal for those who want to share on social networks: we think of course of the followers of TikTok, Instagram stories, or Youtube shorts.

-One last point about this gondola: it is capable of vertical orientation from -135 to +80 degrees, which offers greater flexibility in making videos.
+One final point about this gondola: it can be vertically oriented from -135 to +80 degrees, offering greater flexibility when shooting video.
 This will allow us to obtain original shots, for example by placing ourselves in low angle under buildings, or by making vertical sweeps that are more extensive than with a traditional gondola.

-Note: the sensor being the same as on the Mini 3 Pro, we can use the same filters on one as on the other.
+📌 Note: as the sensor is the same as on the Mini 3 Pro, the same filters can be used on both.

 Photo and video modes

-The DJI Mini 3 Pro is a little less provided with photo and video features than its “Pro” version.
+The DJI Mini 3 Pro offers slightly fewer photo and video functions than its “Pro” version.
 Don’t worry, there are many modes available that will satisfy most users, but we think it’s important to specify which modes are present and which are absent from this version, so you know what to expect.

 In photography, there are three shooting modes: